DappCoderr/Cadence-fun-frontend/public/modules/Module 4/Lesson 10.md

 ---
-title: Lesson 10 - Organize Your Path
+Lesson 10 - Organize Your Path
 ---

 ```cadence